bmsohwinc/kafka-os-logs/README.md

-# Syncs OS Process Logs into Kafka
+# Sync OS Process Logs into Kafka, process with Spark, and schedule with Airflow

+## Project goal
+Real-time analysis of OS Process logs through a data pipeline built using Apache Kafka, Spark, and Airflow

 ## Project scope
 1. The file `/var/log/syslog` captures all process logs